Passive transport: Diffusion

+Speed of diffusion

+For passive diffusion, the law of diffusion states that the mean squared displacement is $\langle r^{2}\rangle =2dDt$ with d being the number of dimensions and D the diffusion coefficient).
+So to diffuse a distance of about $x$ takes time $\sim x^2/2dD$, and the "average speed" is $\sim 2dD / x$.
+This means that in the same physical environment, diffusion is fast when the distance is small, but less when the distance is large.

+This can be seen in material transport within the cell.
+Prokaryotes typically have small bodies, allowing diffusion to suffice for material transport within the cell.
+Larger cells like eukaryotes would either have very low metabolic rate to accommodate the slowness of diffusion, or invest in complex cellular machinery to allow active transport within the cell, such as kinesin walking along microtubules.

-Example of diffusion: Gas Exchange
+Example of diffusion: gas exchange

 A biological example of diffusion is the gas exchange that occurs during respiration within the human body.
 Upon inhalation, oxygen is brought into the lungs and quickly diffuses across the membrane of alveoli and enters the circulatory system by diffusing across the membrane of the pulmonary capillaries.
 Simultaneously, carbon dioxide moves in the opposite direction, diffusing across the membrane of the capillaries and entering into the alveoli, where it can be exhaled.
 The process of moving oxygen into the cells, and carbon dioxide out, occurs because of the concentration gradient of these substances, each moving away from their respective areas of higher concentration toward areas of lower concentration.
 Cellular respiration is the cause of the low concentration of oxygen and high concentration of carbon dioxide within the blood which creates the concentration gradient.
 Because the gasses are small and uncharged, they are able to pass directly through the cell membrane without any special membrane proteins.
 No energy is required because the movement of the gasses follows Fick's first law and the second law of thermodynamics.